September 18, 2019

 Secure your website and payments from hackers

 Over 72 million websites are being run using WordPress CMS and WordPress plugins.
 In today’s world, there are a gazillion ways that the “bad guys” can hack into your website, your website server, or even your payment gateway.
 Here are ways to help keep those bad guys out.
-This is a lot to do, but saving yourself from hacking save you time and money in the end.
+This is a lot to do, but saving yourself from hacking saves you time and money in the end.
 Nothing is foolproof.
 Even Amazon gets hacked, but these things will help secure your digital efforts whether you are a non-profit or a business.

 5 Ways you can be hacked